daveeel/meteor-connection-indicator/README.md

-meteor-connection-banner
+meteor-connection-indicator
 ========================

-A banner that displays when meteor server is disconnected with countdown and reconnect option.
+An indicator ( banner or alwert ) that displays when meteor server is disconnected with countdown and reconnect option.

 ## Usage